-When he was campaigning to get into the White House, Republican US president-elect, Donald Trump, said he would “drain the swamp” of the Washington Establishment, which he considered “corrupt”.
+When he was campaigning to get into the White House, Donald Trump, said he would “drain the swamp” of the Washington Establishment, which he considered “corrupt”.
 He specifically targeted his abuse against the voting system in which he constantly accused the Democrats of preparing to rig him out as he believed he would win the poll – which he did.

 However, having now won, Trump, who has repeated some of the accusations he made during the campaign, has been very noticeably quiet about the “corrupt electoral system”.
 In particular, he railed against the election of some of the representatives for interminable terms.
 For instance, there is a